C++ Value Categories in Action: The Foundation Behind Overloads, Moves, and the Broader System

 🏷 std::forward

-Mantrala Sandeep
+Sandeep Mantrala

 Sandeep is a C++ engineer specializing in market data feed handlers and high-performance financial systems.
 With expertise in low-latency trading infrastructure, he focuses on optimizing real-time data processing and building scalable C++ applications for financial markets.